Skip to main content

 Festive

-Traditional sweet made from millet flour mixed with honey, shaped into balls, and sometimes rolled in sesame seeds or coconut.
-Chewy, naturally sweet from honey, nutty from millet.
-Portable energy-dense snack and dessert.
-Prepared for Islamic celebrations, weddings, and naming ceremonies.
-Represents Sahelian resourcefulness.
+A sweet of millet flour bound with honey, rolled into balls and sometimes coated in sesame seeds or coconut.
+It's chewy, sweet from the honey, nutty from the millet, and easy to carry.
+People make it for Islamic celebrations, weddings, and naming ceremonies, getting a lot out of simple ingredients.

 vegetarianvegangluten-free